Overview and Assumptions¶

 The sequencer client handles the connection to the sequencer, ensures in-order delivery and stores the cryptographic proofs of authenticity for the messages from the sequencer.

-The identity client handles the messages coming from the domain identity manager, and verifies the validity of the received identity information changes (for example, the validity of public key delegations).
+The identity client handles the messages coming from the domain topology manager, and verifies the validity of the received identity information changes (for example, the validity of public key delegations).

 System Model And Trust Assumptions¶